AvanzaBank/astrix/doc/tutorial/part2.md

 1. Locate a provider of the given service.
 This involves identifying what `AstrixServiceComponent` to use to bind to the service and find all properties required by the `AstrixServiceComponent` to bind to the service.
 2. Use the `AstrixServiceComponent` to bind to the given service.

-There are two deegres of freedom involved here for a service provider.
+There are two degrees of freedom involved here for a service provider.
 The first one is how a service is located.
 Out of the box Astrix supports two mechanisms for locating a service.
 One using configuration, `@AstrixConfigApi`, and another using the service-registry, `@AstrixServiceRegistryApi`, which will be introduced later.
 The second degree of freedom is how Astrix binds to a service, which done by the `AstrixServiceComponent`.
 Astrix comes with a number of service-component implementations out of the box which will be introduced throughout the tutorial.

-Astrix has an extendable service-binding mechanism through the `AstrixServiceComponent` interface.
+Astrix has an extendible service-binding mechanism through the `AstrixServiceComponent` interface.
 As an api-developer or consumer, you never use the `AstrixServiceComponent` directly.
-Rather its used behind the sceenes by Astrix to bind to a provider of a given service.
+Rather its used behind the scenes by Astrix to bind to a provider of a given service.
 However, even if you don't intend to implement you own service-component it's good to have knowledge about the inner workings of service binding.

 ### Service binding using AstrixDirectComponent and @AstrixConfigApi
 The first service-component we will cover is the `AstrixDirectComponent` which is a useful tool to support testing.
 It allows binding to a service provider within the same process, i.e. an ordinary object within the same jvm.
 The next example introduces the `AstrixDirectComponent` and `@AstrixConfigApi`.